|

 fellowship programs at Yale University and Oxbow School of Art in Michigan.
 He

-is currently Associate Professor of Art at Millersville University and has
+is currently Professor of Art at Millersville University and has

 formerly taught at Bowdoin College in Maine, Seton Hall University of New Jersey